 - whether you pay income tax on your income before you make super contributions

 In any case, I will ensure that I answer all of these questions in a general way.
 For the specific impact on your super account, I suggest you also chat to your super fund.

 The deal with super contributions is that tax is usually paid on that money at some stage (by you or your super fund account), unless you fall into the following specific category: you don’t pay income tax on your personal income and you then make an after-tax contribution.

 For example, an individual who may not pay income tax on personal income is someone who has a taxable income of less than $20,542 (for the 2016/2017 year, and for the 2017/2018 year).
 The tax-free threshold applies on the first $18,200 of your income, and you will be able to earn up to $20,542 before any income tax is payable, when taking into account the Low Income Tax Offset, and you will also be eligible for the Low and Middle Income Tax Offset.
-For more information on income tax rates, see SuperGuide article Australian income tax rates for 2017/2018 and 2016/2017 years, or contact the Australian Tax Office (ATO), or chat to your accountant.
+For more information on income tax rates, see SuperGuide article Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years), or contact the Australian Tax Office (ATO), or chat to your accountant.